 How to Pay the Tax for Estate Form 706

-By check, bank draft, or money order: Make it payable to United States Treasury.
-Be sure to include on the check the decedent’s name, Social Security Number, and the words Form 706 which indicates to the IRS what tax you are paying and for whom.
+Check, bank draft, or money order: Make it payable to United States Treasury.
+Be sure to include on the check the decedent’s name, Social Security number, and the words Form 706 to indicate to the IRS what tax you’re paying and for whom.

-By credit card or debit card: Go to the IRS website and enter pay taxes by credit card in the search box.
-Clicking on the first search result gives you a list of all the service providers you may use, their fees, and their Web sites and telephone numbers.
+Credit card or debit card: Go to www.irs.gov and enter pay taxes by credit card in the search box.
+Clicking on the first search result gives you a list of all the service providers you may use, their fees, and their websites and telephone numbers.

-Be aware that the IRS convenience fees can be substantial for credit cards and you may have to explain to the heirs or a judge reviewing your estate accounting why you incurred the convenience fee.
+Be aware that the IRS convenience fees for credit card payments can be substantial (between 1.89 and 2.35 percent of the tax payment).
+You may find it much more prudent to make sure that you have the funds available to write a check or pay electronically than to explain to the heirs or a judge reviewing your estate accounting why you incurred the convenience fee.